antononcube/MathematicaForPrediction/MarkdownDocuments/Adaptive-Numerical-Lebesgue-integration-by-set-measure-estimates.md

 ## Algorithms versions and options

-There are multiple architectural, coding, and interface decisions to make while doing implementations like the ones in [5] and described in this document.
+There are multiple architectural, coding, and interface decisions to make while doing implementations like the ones in \[5\] and described in this document.
 The following mind map provides an overview of alternatives and interactions between components and parameters.

 [!["Mind map"][13]][13]

-[//]: # (No rules defined for Output)

-[//]: # (No rules defined for PageBreak)

 ## Alternative implementations